Vinlic/WebVideoCreator/README.en-US.md

     browserUseGPU: true,
     // Path to the browser executable file; setting this will disable the internal browser; it's recommended to use the internal browser for completeness
     browserExecutablePath: "...",
+    // Allow unsafe contexts, false by default.
+Once enabled, users can navigate to unsafe URLs, but due to unsafe context restrictions, dynamic images and embedded videos cannot be used on the page
+    allowUnsafeContext: false,
     // Compatible rendering mode; not recommended to enable; enabling this will disable HeadlessExperimental.beginFrame API calls and use regular Page.screenshot, which can lead to decreased rendering performance and frame rate desynchronization in some animations; you can try enabling it if you encounter the error "TargetCloseError: Protocol error (HeadlessExperimental.beginFrame): Target closed"
     compatibleRenderingMode: false,
     // Minimum number of browser instances in the resource pool